THE ORIGIN OF “ALOHA OKLAHOMA!” ON LINE

 Arkansas’ U.S. Senator William Fulbright arrived a little less loudly in a silver Cadillac convertible with “Uncle Lyndon,” then Texas Senator Lyndon Baines Johnson.
 The last to appear was Oklahoma Senator Robert S.”Bob” Kerr, flown over from his Poteau Oklahoma mountaintop home in his new Douglas DC-3.
 While a warm, generous and kind man to his friends, Kerr was a different ilk of Democrat from Uncle John, Alfalfa Bill and Senator Gore.
 As Uncle John often said, “Kerr got rich off it.”
 In fact, very very rich, as his company was one of the country’s largest independent oil producers, having discovered vast oil reserves under the former Indian lands.
 One of Senator Kerr’s early campaign slogans claimed, “I’m just like you – only I struck oil.”

-Kerr-McGee also produced great quantities of asphalt and owned large uranium-ore leases and processing facilities.
+Kerr-McGee also produced massive quantities of asphalt and owned large uranium-ore leases and processing facilities.
 The Kerr-McGee Atomic Fuel Division was later scandalized by the nearly-true movie about Karen Silkwood.
 It starred Meryl Streep and Cher as Karen’s Lesbian roommate.
 In real life, Karen was the Lesbian.
-I knew Karen from the Oklahoma City Gay bars where she often came to dance and party.
+I knew Karen from the Oklahoma City Gay bars where she often came to party.
 Although Bob Kerr was alive for Karen’s plutonium contamination, he didn’t live to see the movie.
 Some said that it was just as well because he would have “likely dropped dead” from the resulting international scandal.
 After every Lesbian in the world saw Silkwood and the later Frontline documentary, Nuclear Reaction: Why Do Americans Fear Nuclear Power,” the public assault on the international nuclear industry escalated to near meltdown.

 Anyway, it took four years to build Kerr’s 11,000 square-foot mountaintop estate in Poteau, Oklahoma and for years, Republicans loved to repeat the story that “Kerr’s 30-mile driveway” had been paid for by the taxpayers.
 While not exactly true, it could have been because Bob Kerr – “the king of the Senate” – was, by far, the single most-powerful Senator in Congress; far more influential than Hawaii’s U.S. Senator Dan Inouye later became, as Senator Dan would have told you.